ejricha/presentations/cmake/generators.md

 This ensures that your build targets don't end up cluttering the source directory.

 Note:
-You might notice that in my example a few slides back my build directories sit next to the top-level CMakeLists.txt.
+You might notice that in my examples the build directories sit next to the top-level CMakeLists.txt.
 Craig Scott says that this hybrid approach is acceptable, what you really want to ensure is that you are building in a directory that can be easily removed without affecting any source code.